If you would like to talk to one of our friendly team, please fill in your details and we'll get back to you.

 One of our OCL laser eye surgeons answering the question about the top laser eye surgery risks.

-Looking for more information on what sets our laser eye surgery apart?
-Our laser eye surgery brochure contains all the information you need including laser eye surgery process, benefits and recovery.
+Looking for more information on what sets our corneal transplant surgery apart?
+Our corneal transplant brochure contains all the information you need.
 View our brochure page to receive your free download.

 While every effort is made to ensure that the LASIK procedure is accurate, there is a chance that the eye will be over or under corrected.
 Although the initial computerised prediction may show the desired result, all eyes heal and recover in slightly different ways that the computer cannot account for.
 Secondary enhancement procedures are available so vision can be adjusted when necessary.